-If you attempt to finish edits that break the topology connectivity, the message Edit operation failed appears, and your changes are canceled.
+The connectedness of your changes is validated when you Finish your edits.
+If they break the topological graph, the message Edit operation failed appears and your changes are canceled.

 For a list of editing tools that can edit topological elements, see Modify Features tool reference.